CBS under fire at press event, insists network doesn't need fixing

 Another reporter asked about how the network’s staff has been impacted.

 “At CBS Entertainment, we have 61 percent female execs [who are at the vice president level] or higher — our heads of drama, comedy, current, alternative, daytime, scheduling are all women,” Kahl said.
 “Trusted talented colleagues.
 I feel fortunate to work with them.
-A lot of what you see on CBS is because of their real efforts.”
+A lot of what you see on CBS is because of their real efforts … every female exec who came to see me this week, to be honest, were kind of dismayed by what they read.”

 What about attracting talent?
 Have the accusations hurt the network there?